defold/doc/docs/en/tutorials/snake.md

   </script>
 </div>

-## Setting up the project
+## Creating your project

-Create a new project and do a quick clean up.
-If you already know how to do that, great.
-If you don’t, head over to the [war battles](/tutorials/war-battles) tutorial and read the sections “Setting up the project” through “Cleaning the project”.
-There is also an overview of the editor there that will help you find your way around if you are totally new to Defold.
+When you run the Defold editor, you are presented with a project selection and creation screen.
+From here you can easily select which tutorial you want to try out:

+1. Start Defold.
+2. Select *New Project* on the left.
+3. Select the *From Template* tab.
+4. Select *Empty Project*
+5. Select a location for the project on your local drive.
+6. Click *Create New Project*.

-With the project cleaned up, open the *game.project* settings file and set the dimensions of the game to 768⨉768 or some other multiple of 16.
+In your newly created project, open the *game.project* settings file and set the dimensions of the game to 768⨉768 or some other multiple of 16.
 The reason why you want to do this is because the game will be drawn on a grid where each segment is going to be 16x16 pixels, and this way the game screen won't cut off any partial segments.

 ## Adding graphics to the game